silverstripe/cwp/docs/en/02_Features/01_Solr_search/00_Configuration.md

 ## CWP Integration

-The base `silverstripe/fulltextsearch` module is tightly integrated into the CWP recipe through the `cwp/cwp-recipe-search` module, available at [https://github.com/silverstripe/cwp-search](github.com/silverstripe/cwp-search).
-It is bundled with the [CWP installer](https://github.com/silverstripe/cwp-installer), so you usually don't have to install anything extra.
+The base `silverstripe/fulltextsearch` module is tightly integrated into the [CWP installer](https://github.com/silverstripe/cwp-installer) through the [cwp/cwp-recipe-search](github.com/silverstripe/cwp-search) recipe.
+You usually don't have to install anything extra.

 This module sets up: